jerrybeanman/defendaman/readme.md

 	  window for configuring resolution and game quality.
 	- **IMPORTANT: Resolution setting needs to match the monitor, which is 16x9 for lab computers, and quality has to be simplest.**
-		- If an incorrect resolution and quality is selected, various issues will arise due to the compatability of Unity and Linux
+		- If an incorrect resolution and quality is selected, various issues may arise due to the compatability of Unity and Linux